perfectsense/gyro/README.md

 Gyro is written in Java using Gradle as the build tool.

-We recommend installing [AdoptOpenJDK](https://adoptopenjdk.net/) if you're going to contribute to Gyro or one of its cloud provider implementations.
+We recommend installing [AdoptOpenJDK](https://adoptopenjdk.net/) 11 or higher if you're going to contribute to Gyro or one of its cloud provider implementations.

 The Gyro project is broken into several subprojects: